 Each year, GHSA publishes reports for its members and partners on a variety of pressing highway safety issues.
 Our member newsletter, Directions in Highway Safety, requires a member login and can be found on our Members Only website.

 Browse All GHSA Publications

-On May 8, 2019, GHSA and State Farm® hosted and expert panel meeting in Washington, D.C. to discuss traffic safety education and law enforcement amidst the advent of automated vehicle technology.
+On May 8, 2019, GHSA and State Farm® hosted an expert panel meeting in Washington, D.C., to discuss traffic safety education and law enforcement amid the advent of automated vehicle technology.

 This report by NHTSA and GHSA's National Cooperative Research and Evaluation Program (NCREP) examines why riders choose to wear — or not wear — high-visibility gear.